w3f/PSPs/PSPs/drafts/psp-6.md

 #### 1.3.3.6.
 HASH

 A string which represents a 32-byte, hexadecimal-encoded Blake2 hash.
 Contains a `0x` prefix to indicate the hexadecimal encoding.
+This type has 66 characters in total.

 #### 1.3.3.7.
 HEX